denotation-io/denotation-io.github.io/_posts/linguistics/2020-3-30-making-sense-when-nothing-makes-sense.md

 ## What to take from this?

-Many voices have risen in the last weeks, arguing that beyond the individual fears, the individual suffering and losses that we are experiencing through the current pandemic, lies an opportunity to transform ourselves collectively.
-It is after all not so often that the world truly stands still and that so many people, jointly, get to sit and observe their shared condition synchronously.
-Could we wake up from this catastrophe better people?
+Whenever the world is in crisis lies an opportunity to transform ourselves collectively.
+We get to observe our shared condition synchronously and we get the chance to ask: could we wake up from this better people?
 Better to ourselves, to others, and to the world around us?

 This sounds like a nice idea in principle, but there is nothing harder than inventing the future.
-Especially at a time when we might be fearful, sick, or even mourning.
-So is this just an over-optimistic idea invented by a few individuals who are stronger than most of us are?
+Especially at a time when we might be fearful, sick or alone.
+So is the idea of collective transformation just an over-optimistic idea invented by a few individuals who are stronger than most of us are?

 Perhaps not, if you look at things with the eyes of a linguist.

-As a semanticist, calling upon grammar, I remember that meaning sometimes breaks the rules, betraying acceptability, *literally* making it unacceptable to me.
+Calling upon grammar, I remember that meaning sometimes breaks the rules, betraying acceptability, *literally* making it unacceptable to me.

 I also remember that no matter how unacceptable the proposition thrown at me by the current situation, I will want to make sense.
 Because I am human.
 And I know this will be hard because I naturally want to remain within the grammar that I know, the rules that I have been trained to comply with.